Building an emergency fund is key, as is making sure that both partners in any marriage have a clear understanding of the couple's finances.

 How to start building your emergency fund.

 An emergency fund is a good step to have regardless of what kind of life event may come your way.
-Having one in place means that you can do what needs to be done during an emergency without having to worry about the cost.
-Otherwise, you might end up having to take out a bad credit loan to make ends meet.
-And while some of these loans can be a sound financial solution, many others are not.
+Having one in place means that you can do what needs to be done during an emergency without having to worry as much about the cost.

-“You need an emergency fund in case of an emergency, such as losing your job or having big unexpected medical or other bills,” advised Eric Meermann, certified financial planner (CFP), enrolled agent (EA), and vice president of Palisades Hudson Financial Group (@palisadeshudson).
+“You need an emergency fund in case of an emergency, such as losing your job or having big unexpected medical or other bills,” advised Eric Meermann, certified financial planner (CFP), enrolled agent (EA), and vice president of Palisades Hudson Financial Group.

 “First, create a budget and track your monthly living expenses.
 Remove non-essential expenses that you would go without in the event of an emergency, such as losing your job.
 This will help you determine how much you need to have in your emergency fund.
 Typically, your emergency cash reserve should be able to cover at least six months of anticipated living expenses, and as much as 12 months if you are the sole income earner in your household, are concerned about job security, or are self-employed.